DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 There is a possibility to create an Editbar that will dynamically change depending on certain conditions, e.g.: the selected shape type, absence of selected items, the properties of the selected item.

 To make a dynamic Editbar that will change *depending on the properties of a selected shape*, you need to specify a function as a value of the property that defines either the [type of a shape](/shapes/default_shapes/) or a [group of items](guides/items_index.md) within the [`properties`](api/diagram_editor/editbar/config/properties_property.md) configuration object.

+Such a function must return an array with the configurations of controls.
+It is called with the following parameter:

+- `object` - an object with the following properties:
+    - `item` - the object of the selected Diagram item
+    - `editor` - the object of the Diagram Editor

+The `item` parameter allows checking the type and the properties of the selected item, while the `editor` parameter gives access to the state of the whole editor, e.g. to the data and the selection of the Diagram via `editor.diagram`.

+The function is called each time the Editbar rebuilds its set of controls, namely:

+- on selecting a Diagram item
+- on unselecting an item or selecting more than one item, when the `$default` configuration is applied
+- after loading data into the Diagram or removing all the data

+Modifying the properties of the selected item doesn't rebuild the Editbar.
+In this case the already rendered controls only refresh their values via the [`$setValue`](#redefining-service-properties-of-custom-controls-based-on-basic-controls) service property.
+If a new set of controls is expected, you need to select the item anew, e.g. by selecting another element and then the needed one again.

 Here's an example:

 ~~~jsx {7-25}
 const editor = new dhx.DiagramEditor("editor_container", {